upgrad-edu/movieapp/README.md

    1. datasource.password in movies-api/src/main/resources/application.yaml
    2. database.password in movies-db/src/main/config/localhost.properties
    ```
+5. Build and deploy the application by running `./deploy.sh` that does build, setup database and start server.
+Or you can follow the steps below to deploy them individually.
-5. Build the project using `mvn clean install -DskipTests`.
+6. Build the project using maven command `mvn clean install -DskipTests`.
 First time build will consume time as it downloads all dependencies.
-6. Go to `movies-db` module and build the project using maven command `mvn install -Psetup,data` to setup the database schema called movies, tables, privileges, seed data such as groups, roles and permissions.
+7. Go to `movies-db` module and build the project using maven command `mvn install -Psetup,data` to setup the database schema called movies, tables, privileges, seed data such as groups, roles and permissions.
 Following are the predefined roles:
    - Administrator (101)
    - Customer (102) - All signed up users are assigned with this role by default